wng97/hotel-data-merge/README.md

 3. After that, application will pass the formatted data to `hotelDataIntegrationFactory` to sanitize, normalize and merge the data based on the data source.

-4. All the completed data will be saved into the memory chache with key-value pairs, example:
+4. All the completed data will be saved into the memory cache with key-value pairs, example:

 ```bash
 {